 - As a strong magnet is used, all metallic devices MUST be removed before entering the MRI room.

-Please consult the MRI questionnaire also available on the Melbourne Radiology Clinic website or ask that it be emailed to you.
+Please consult the MRI Consent Form and Safety Questionnaire also available on the Melbourne Radiology Clinic website or ask that it be emailed to you.
 Otherwise, when you arrive, you will receive a detailed information sheet prior to entering the scanner.

-- On arrival at Melbourne Radiology Clinic, you will be asked to complete an MRI questionnaire before the scan to thoroughly understand your overall health.
+- On arrival at Melbourne Radiology Clinic, you will be asked to complete an MRI Consent Form and Safety Questionnaire before the scan to thoroughly understand your overall health.

 - The scan occurs in an enclosed space, so if you have problems with this and may experience claustrophobia or anxiety, please inform us in advance.
 We can offer a light sedative that may relax you, however, you will require a responsible adult to drive you home and you must refrain from any significant activity for the remainder of the day.
 In particular, you should not drive a car or any other machinery, nor make important decisions, such as signing legal documents.

 - Melbourne Radiology Clinic's MRI scanner is the latest Siemens Espree unit which has a wide bore that is 16% wider than conventional MRI units so patients may experience less anxiety when entering the enclosed space of the MRI scanner.